intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Templates/src/aschostedadapter/README.md

 The Razor Pages for the application define a basic user interface.
 The `Settings` page is used to configure the `MyAdapterOptions` for the adapter at runtime.
 Submitting the form will overwrite the contents of the `adaptersettings.json` file.
 Remember to extend the form when you add new properties to the `MyAdapterOptions` class!

+# Logging

+The adapter host uses [Serilog](https://serilog.net/) for logging.
+The `appsettings.json` file configures the logger to write to the console using formatting that is similar to ASP.NET Core's default console logger.
+Additional log destinations (such as files or structured logging services) can be added by modifying the `Serilog` section of the `appsettings.json` file.
+See [here](https://github.com/serilog/serilog-settings-configuration) for more details.

 # Deployment

 Your adapter host is an ASP.NET Core application.
 Microsoft's documentation about deploying and hosting ASP.NET Core applications is available [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy).